Lodging

 A symptom common to all stalk rots is the deterioration of the inner stalk tissues so that one or more of the inner nodes can easily be compressed when squeezing the stalk between thumb and finger.
 It is possible by using this squeeze test to assess potential lodging if harvesting is not done promptly.
 The push test is another way to predict lodging.
 Push the stalks at the ear level, 6-8" from the vertical.
 If the stalk breaks between the ear and the lowest node, stalk rot is usually present.

 To minimize losses for stalk lodging rot damage, avoid harvest delays.
 Identify fields that are at greatest risk and harvest these fields first.
-Fields which experienced late season drought stress or extensive northern leaf blight or grey leaf spot would be prime candidates for early harvest.
+Fields which experienced late season stress or extensive disease would be prime candidates for early harvest.

 1. Safety first